uhd-urz/elAPI/README.md

 (URZ, [FIRE](https://www.urz.uni-heidelberg.de/en/node/64/organisation/future-it-research-education) division) of [University of Heidelberg](https://www.uni-heidelberg.de/en).
-It supports serving all kinds of requests documented on [eLabFTW API documentation](https://doc.elabftw.net/api/v2/) with ease. elAPI provides a simple interface via its CLI executable, and an advanced set of numerous APIs when it is used directly through its Python package.
+It supports serving all kinds of requests documented on [eLabFTW API documentation](https://doc.elabftw.net/api/v2/) with ease. elAPI provides a simple interface via its CLI executable, and numerous advanced APIs when it is used directly as a Python package.

 ![elAPI features in a nutshell](./.assets/elapi_features.svg)